lleewwiiss/Distributed-Tensorflow-Template/README.md

 ### Data Loader

 --------------
-This class is responsible for all data handling and processing and provide an easy interface that can be used by the trainer.
+This class is responsible for all data handling and processing and provides an easy interface that can be used by the trainer.
 The current loader uses tfrecords which are the recommended way of loading data into a Tensorflow model.
 If you are using tfrecords you should:
 - Update the [parse_example](data_loader/data_loader.py) function so the input feature maps are the same as your model